pomerium/pomerium/docs/docs/glossary.md

 An identity provider (**IdP**) is used to [authenticate] a user, i.e. confirm their identity.
 Pomerium uses external IdPs to better integrate into existing environments, and to achieve strong separation of services.

 ### Identity-aware Proxy
-A [proxy](https://en.wikipedia.org/wiki/Proxy_server) is an intermediate service between a one or more clients or servers.
-Most of the proxies discussed in our docs are technically [reverse proxies](https://en.wikipedia.org/wiki/Reverse_proxy), sitting between one or more severs and all clients, providing a single point of ingress into a system.
+A [proxy](https://en.wikipedia.org/wiki/Proxy_server) is an intermediate service between one or more clients or servers.
+Most of the proxies discussed in our docs are technically [reverse proxies](https://en.wikipedia.org/wiki/Reverse_proxy), sitting between one or more servers and all clients, providing a single point of ingress into a system.

 An identity-aware proxy can provide contextual access to specific services based on the identity of the client.
 In Pomerium's case, identity is provided by the client in the form of a [JWT] issued by the [identity provider].